amarjeet-kumar-shah/Spotify-2.0-Clone/README.md

 # Spotify-2.0-Clone
-This is clone of spotify
+This is clone of spotify.